 Single-agent maintenance chemotherapy

 One approach trialed was single-agent maintenance chemotherapy, which reduces the toxicity by discontinuing the platinum agent.
-Two phase III trials demonstrated a survival improvement with maintenance pemetrexed in patients with non-squamous histology after four cycles of platinum–pemetrexed or a platinum doublet without pemetrexed.
-Bevacizumab has also been investigated in the maintenance setting, and a phase III trial demonstrated an improvement in overall survival (OS) with carboplatin, paclitaxel, and bevacizumab followed by bevacizumab maintenance therapy compared with carboplatin and paclitaxel in patients with non-squamous histology.
+Two phase 3 trials demonstrated a survival improvement with maintenance pemetrexed in patients with non-squamous histology after four cycles of platinum–pemetrexed or a platinum doublet without pemetrexed.
+Bevacizumab has also been investigated in the maintenance setting, and a phase 3 trial demonstrated an improvement in overall survival (OS) with carboplatin, paclitaxel, and bevacizumab followed by bevacizumab maintenance therapy compared with carboplatin and paclitaxel in patients with non-squamous histology.
 However, it was unclear if the survival benefit was from the combination of bevacizumab with chemotherapy, bevacizumab maintenance therapy, or both.
 The selection of patients for maintenance therapy was based on clinical factors such as performance status, and the patient’s tolerance for therapy.

 Further questions: double-agent?

 The next series of trials focused on pemetrexed and bevacizumab as part of both the initial and maintenance therapies, and addressed the question of whether single- or double-agent maintenance therapy is superior.
-A phase III trial compared a regimen of carboplatin, pemetrexed, and bevacizumab, followed by pemetrexed and bevacizumab maintenance therapy, with a combination of carboplatin, paclitaxel, and bevacizumab, followed by bevacizumab maintenance therapy, and revealed a similar OS.
-A randomized phase II trial revealed a longer progression-free survival (PFS) with maintenance pemetrexed and bevacizumab compared with bevacizumab alone.
+A phase 3 trial compared a regimen of carboplatin, pemetrexed, and bevacizumab, followed by pemetrexed and bevacizumab maintenance therapy, with a combination of carboplatin, paclitaxel, and bevacizumab, followed by bevacizumab maintenance therapy, and revealed a similar OS.
+A randomized phase 2 trial revealed a longer progression-free survival (PFS) with maintenance pemetrexed and bevacizumab compared with bevacizumab alone.

-Phase III trials investigating double-agent maintenance compared with single-agent maintenance therapy were presented at the 2019 ASCO Annual Meeting.
-One of these, the Japanese Phase III COMPASS trial, used an initial treatment of carboplatin, paclitaxel, and bevacizumab, and patients without disease progression (PD) were randomized to bevacizumab, pemetrexed, or a combination of both.
+Phase 3 trials investigating double-agent maintenance compared with single-agent maintenance therapy were presented at the 2019 ASCO Annual Meeting.
+One of these, the Japanese COMPASS trial, used an initial treatment of carboplatin, paclitaxel, and bevacizumab, and patients without disease progression (PD) were randomized to bevacizumab, pemetrexed, or a combination of both.
 The combination did not improve OS and was associated with a higher rate of grade 3 or 4 adverse events.
 The ECOG-ACRIN 5508 trial, on the other hand, used carboplatin, pemetrexed, and bevacizumab as initial treatment, and patients without PD were randomized either to bevacizumab or bevacizumab and pemetrexed.
 The combination did not improve OS and was associated with a higher rate of neutropenia.
 PFS, a secondary endpoint, was longer with the combination arm in both trials, but the benefit was modest.

 A changing treatment paradigm